 As September 11th approaches, we remember and honor all the first responders who perished in the line of duty that horrific day in 2001.
 I remember being at the Clive Fire Station that day in Iowa, watching the horror unfold in New York.
-Sixteen years later, many advances in first responder technology have been specifically created to prevent injuries and reduce line of duty deaths (LODDs).
+Seventeen years later, many advances in first responder technology have been specifically created to prevent injuries and reduce line of duty deaths (LODDs).
 As we remember this tragic day, we’ll delve into several pieces of technology that have been designed to improve safety for firefighters, EMTs, and law enforcement personnel.

 Locate First Responders

 One of the biggest public safety issues that leads to line of duty death is when agencies cannot track and find first responders on the scene.
 During the September 11th terrorist attacks, many first responders became lost in the rubble while searching for survivors and later died when they could not be located and extracted.
 While this problem is less common now, in January 2017, more than 20 firefighters became trapped in a burning building in Tehran, Iran and later died.

 New technology has been created specifically to locate first responders no matter where they are.
 NASA’s Jet Propulsion Lab developed a new system called Precision Outdoor and Indoor Navigation and Tracking for Emergency Responders or POINTER.
 The system uses magnetic waves to determine where firefighters are in burning buildings or other emergency situations, even when traditional GPS, radar, and internet fail to collect and transfer data.